German fortification of Guernsey: Preparations

-Fortress Engineers, Festung Pionier Stab XIX, established their HQ at Elizabeth College and stores were set up next to Vale Castle and Bulwer Avenue for timber, stanchions, camouflage paint, anti tank obstacles, steel doors, tank turrets, etc. Shops for joiners and lock smiths were set up.
+Fortress Engineers, Festung Pionier Stab XIX, established their HQ at Elizabeth College and stores were set up next to Vale Castle and Bulwer Avenue for timber, stanchions, camouflage paint, anti tank obstacles, steel doors, tank turrets, etc. Shops for joiners and locksmiths were set up.

 Headquarters of the 7,000 strong OT in Guernsey was established at Sausmarez park in December 1941.
 The OT hospital was at Ruette Braye, its fuel depot at Grandes Rocques, and timber and cement stores at St Sampson.

 Sourcing of materials and transport had to be organised.
 Barges and small ships were brought to the Islands to transport materials to supplement the two ships run by OT.
 The supply vessels needed escort and flak ships for protection.

 Cranes and concrete mixers were sourced.
 A 90 cm gauge railway was constructed, running from the harbour in St Peter Port north to St Sampson and on to L'Ancresse, before running down the whole of the west coast to L’Eree.

 Consumable materials were sourced: cement, steel, timber for shuttering, sand and aggregate.
 Guernsey had a major quarrying industry so had stone and crushing facilities available.
 Tunnelling also generated stone.
 The Island had sand pits, away from the coastline that had had the salt washed out.
 Beach sand and pebbles would be used as a last resort.

 OT transport was brought to Guernsey, mainly French vehicles dating back to 1914, to supplement horse-drawn transport.
 Contractors brought equipment and vehicles.
 Five camps were built, however most OT workers went into requisitioned houses.